Andrew Báthory: Early life

 Andrew was the youngest of the four sons of András Báthory and Margit Majláth.
 His father was the marshal of the court of Isabella Jagiellon and her son, John Sigismund Zápolya.
 Isabella and John Sigismund ruled the eastern territories of the medieval Kingdom of Hungary as vassals of the Ottoman Sultan Suleiman the Magnificent.
 The date of Andrew's birth is uncertain, because his actual age was kept secret in the early 1580s to promote his career in the Roman Catholic Church.
 He was most probably born in late 1562 or early 1563, according to historian Ildikó Horn.
 His father died around that time, implying that Andrew was a posthumous son.

-Andrew's mother married János Iffjú before the end 1563.
+Andrew's mother married János Iffjú before the end of 1563.
 Andrew and his youngest brother, Balthasar, and their sisters, Anne and Catherine, lived for years at their stepfather's estate, Érmihályfalva (now Valea lui Mihai in Romania).
 Both his mother and her second husband were Lutherans, but Andrew remained Roman Catholic, like his father and uncles, Christopher and Stephen Báthory.
 Christopher was Andrew's legal guardian, but his actual role in his education is uncertain.

 After John Sigismund died in 1571, the Diet of Transylvania elected Stephen Báthory voivode (or ruler) in 1571.
 Stephen adopted the title of prince of Transylvania after he was elected king of Poland and grand duke of Lithuania in 1575.
 The childless king decided to take charge of his nephew's education and ordered him to come to Poland in late 1578.
 Andrew studied at the Jesuit college in Pułtusk.
 His fellow-students were mainly young Protestant noblemen from Transylvania or Royal Hungary, but Polish, Lithuanian, German and Italian noblemen and commoners were also chosen to study together with him.
 He could speak Latin, Italian, Polish and German by the end of his studies.